raselahmedit09/angular17-microfrontend/README.md

 ## Development server

 Run `ng serve shell` for a dev server.
 Navigate to `http://localhost:4200/`.
 Run `ng serve mfe1` for a dev server.
 Navigate to `http://localhost:4201/`.
+Run `ng serve mfe2` for a dev server.
+Navigate to `http://localhost:4202/`.
 The application will automatically reload if you change any of the source files.

 ## Libraries and Pipes